sacherjj/CasperLabs/docs/NODE.md

 ##### Step 4: Download the ChainSpec

-Download the CasperLabs ChainSpec from <TODO-CHAINSPEC-URL>.
-Create a directory at `~/.casperlabs/chainspec` and unzip the contents of the downloaded archive into it.
+The node comes with a ChainSpec that should allow you to connect to DevNet.
+To connect elsewhere, you need to obtain the ChainSpec, unzip it, and start the node with the `--casper-chain-spec-path` option pointed to the directory.

-The ChainSpec contains the system contracts, but if you downloaded or built them separately you need to copy them to the first directory (genesis) under `~/.casperlabs/chainspec`.
+The ChainSpec contains the system contracts, but if you downloaded or built them separately you need to copy them.
+You can override the defaults packaged in the node by copying the system contracts to
+`~/.casperlabs/chainspec/genesis/`, or wherever the `--server-data-dir` is pointing, which by default is `~/.casperlabs`.

 ##### Step 5: Start the Execution Engine